 (c) According to the information and explanations given by the management the titledeeds of immovable properties other than self-constructed buildings included in propertyplant and equipment are held in the name of the Company.

-ii.
-The management has conducted physical inventory at reasonable intervals during theyear and no material discrepancies were noticed on such physicalverification.
-Inventories lying with third parties have been confirmed by them as at March 31 2019 and no materialdiscrepancies were noticed in respect of such confirmations.
+(ii) The management has conducted physical verification of inventory at reasonableintervals during the year and no material discrepancies were noticed on such physicalverification.
+Inventories lying with third parties have been confirmed by them as at March31 2021 and no material discrepancies were noticed in respect of such confirmations.

-v.
-In respect of deposits accepted in our opinion and to the information andexplanations given to us directives issued by the Reserve Bank of India and theprovisions of section 73 to 76 or any other relevant provisions of the Companies Act2013 and the rules framed there under to the extent applicable have been complied with.We are informed by the management that no order in this regard has been passed by theCompany Law Board National Company Law Tribunal or Reserve Bank of India or any courtofor any other Tribunal.
+(v) In respect of deposits accepted in our opinion and according to the informationand explanations given to us directives issued by the Reserve Bank of India and theprovisions of section 73 to 76 or any other relevant provisions of the Companies Act2013 and the rules framed there under to the extent applicable have been complied with.We are informed by the management that no order in this regard has been passed by theCompany Law Board National Company Law Tribunal or Reserve Bank of India or any court orany other Tribunal.

-vi.
-W e have broadly reviewed the books of account by the Company pursuant to the rulesmade by the Central Government for the maintenance of cost records under section 148(1) ofthe Companies Act 2013 related to the manufacture of rubber tyres tubes and _aps forall types of vehicles and are of the opinion that prima facie the specified accounts andrecords have been made and maintained.
+(vi) We have broadly reviewed the books of account maintained by the Company pursuantto the rules made by the Central Government for the maintenance of cost records undersection 148(1) of the Companies Act 2013 related to the manufacture of rubber tyrestubes and flaps for all types of vehicles and are of the opinion that prima facie thespecified accounts and records have been made and maintained.
 We have not however made adetailed examination of the same.

-(b) According to the information and explanations given to us no undisputed amountspayable in respect of provident fund employees' state insurance income-tax sales-taxduty of custom duty of excise value added tax goods and service tax cess and other statutory dues were outstanding at theyear end for a period of more than six months from the date they became payable.
+(b) According to the information and explanations given to us no undisputed amountspayable in respect of provident fund employees' state insurance income-tax duty ofcustom goods and services tax cess and other statutory dues were outstanding at theyear end for a period of more than six months from the date they became payable.

-(c) According to the records of the Company the dues of income-tax sales-tax servicetax duty of custom duty of excise value added tax and cess onaccount of any dispute are as follows:
+(c) According to the records of the Company the dues of income-tax sales-tax servicetax duty of custom duty of excise goods and services tax value added tax and cess onaccount of any dispute are as follows:

-(viii) In our opinion and according to the information and explanations given by themanagement the Company has not defaulted in repayment of loans or borrowing to afinancial institution bank or government or dues to debenture holders.
+(viii) ln our opinion and according to the information and explanations given by themanagement the Company has not defaulted in repayment of loans or borrowing to afinancial institution bank government or dues to debenture-holders.

 (ix) In our opinion and according to the information and explanations given by themanagement the term loans were applied for the purpose for which the loans were obtained.

-(x) Based upon the audit procedures performed for the purpose of reporting the true andfair view of the financial statements and according to the information and explanationsgiven by the management we report that no fraud by the Company or no material fraud onthe Company by the officers and employees of the Company has been noticed or reported during the year.
+(x) Based upon the audit procedures performed for the purpose of reporting the true andfair view of the financial statements and according to the information and explanationsgiven by the management we report that no fraud by the Company or no fraud on the Companyby the officers and employees of the Company has been noticed or reported during the year.

-Annexure 2 to the Independent Auditor's report of even date on the standalone Ind ASfinancial statements of CEAT Limited
+Annexure 2 to the Independent Auditor's Report of even date on the Standalone FinancialStatements of Ceat Limted

-We have audited the internal financial controls over financial reporting of CEATLimited ("the Company") as of March 31 2019 in conjunction with our audit ofthe Standalone Ind AS Financial Statements of the Company for the year ended onthat date.
+We have audited the internal financial controls with reference to standalone financialstatements of CEAT Limited ("the Company") as of March 31 2021 in conjunctionwith our audit of the standalone financial statements of the Company for the year ended onthat date.

 Management's Responsibility for Internal Financial Controls

-The Company's Management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls over Financial Reportingissued by the Institute of Chartered Accountants of India.
-These responsibilities includethe design implementation and maintenance of adequate internal financial controls thatwere operating effectively for ensuring the orderly and efficientconduct of its business including adherence to the Company's policies the safeguardingof its assets the prevention and detection of frauds and errors the accuracy and completeness of theaccounting records and the timely preparation of reliable financial information asrequired under the Companies Act 2013.
+The Company's Management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls Over Financial Reportingissued by the Institute of Chartered Accountants of India ("ICAI").
+Theseresponsibilities include the design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the orderly and efficientconduct of its business including adherence to the Company's policies the safeguardingof its assets the prevention and detection of frauds and errors the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialinformation as required under the Companies Act 2013.

-Because of the inherent limitations of internal financial controls over financialreporting with reference to these standalone Ind AS financial statements including thepossibility of collusion or impropermanagement override of controls materialmisstatements due to error or fraud may occurand not be detected.
-Also projections ofany evaluation of the internal financial controls over financial reporting with referenceto these Standalone Ind AS Financial Statements to future periods are subject to the riskthat the internal financial control over financial reporting with reference to theseStandalone Ind AS Financial Statements may become inadequate because of changes inconditions or that the degree of compliance with the policies or procedures maydeteriorate.
+Because of the inherent limitations of internal financial controls with reference tothese standalone financial statements including the possibility of collusion or impropermanagement override of controls material misstatements due to error or fraud may occurand not be detected.
+Also projections of any evaluation of the internal financialcontrols with reference to standalone financial statements to future periods are subjectto the risk that the internal financial control with reference to standalone financialstatements may become inadequate because of changes in conditions or that the degree ofcompliance with the policies or procedures may deteriorate.